No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Limitations

 \section{Limitations}

 Throughout the results, we have included commentary on the larger context of software work and associated cautions regarding the interpretation of our findings.
 In the following discussion section, we further elaborate on future research directions which may build on the evidence in the current paper.
 As noted in the introduction, there are many limitations to the usage of an output-based velocity metric, including that such a metric does not capture business outcomes, the quality of task performance, and perceived value of software development work.
 Nevertheless, monitoring cycle time is frequently recommended as a measurement practice for software management.
-Below, we elaborate on four key limitations of the current findings in greater detail, which are of course also opportunities for future research.
+Below, we elaborate on four key limitations of the current findings in greater detail, using the framework of internal, external, construct, and statistical conclusion validity (Vazire, Schiavone, and Bottesini 2022).
 In general, these limitations point to the need for more and better empirical evidence for software engineering (Devanbu, Zimmermann, and Bird 2016; Kitchenham, Dyba, and Jorgensen 2004; Sjoberg, Dyba, and Jorgensen 2007).